-5.4 If applicable, personal interests must be declared from the outset.

-5.5 SELEP always encourages potential Disclosers to speak up about potential serious wrongdoing in a way that they feel comfortable.
-The best way to raise a concern is to do so openly, as this makes it easier to investigate and provide feedback.

-5.6 Where a concern is raised in confidence, the Counter Fraud Team will protect the identity of the Discloser.
+- 5.4 If applicable, personal interests must be declared from the outset. - 5.5 SELEP always encourages potential Disclosers to speak up about potential serious wrongdoing in a way that they feel comfortable.
+The best way to raise a concern is to do so openly, as this makes it easier to investigate and provide feedback. - 5.6 Where a concern is raised in confidence, the Counter Fraud Team will protect the identity of the Discloser.
 However, there will be circumstances where this is not possible, for example where the Discloser is an essential witness, and it would not be possible to investigate a situation further without revealing the Discloser's identity.
-Should such a situation arise, this will be discussed directly with the Discloser.

-5.7 Any concerns raised anonymously will be considered, but may prove more difficult or impossible to investigate due to the anonymous status.

-5.8 Upon receipt of the Investigation Log, the Counter Fraud Team will in the first instance consider the information you have provided, and may seek further clarification from you.
+Should such a situation arise, this will be discussed directly with the Discloser. - 5.7 Any concerns raised anonymously will be considered, but may prove more difficult or impossible to investigate due to the anonymous status. - 5.8 Upon receipt of the Investigation Log, the Counter Fraud Team will in the first instance consider the information you have provided, and may seek further clarification from you.

+Formatted: Normal, Indent: Left: 1.25 cm, No bullets or numbering

-5.9 If a meeting is arranged, you may wish to be accompanied by a trade union representative, colleague or friend.
+- 5.9 If a meeting is arranged, you may wish to be accompanied by a trade union representative, colleague or friend.
 The person who accompanies the Discloser should not be involved or have a direct interest in the area of work to which the concern relates.
-The meeting can be conducted over the telephone rather than face to face if this is more convenient.

-5.10 The Counter Fraud Team will review all the information provided, and if appropriate to do so, they will determine whether a wider investigation of the matter is required.

-- 5.11 Within 10 clear working days of a concern being raised, the Counter Fraud Team will write to the Discloser to: - Acknowledge that the concern has been received - Indicate how they propose to deal with the matter - Give an estimate of how long it will take to provide a final response - Tell the Discloser whether any initial investigation or enquiry has been made - Tell the Discloser whether further investigation will be made, and if not, why not - Tell the Discloser how frequently the Counter Fraud Team will keep them up to date on progress of the investigation.

-- 5.12 The matter may be taken forward by a number of methods, including: - An internal inquiry or other formal investigation - An internal or external audit - Referring the matter to the police - Referring the matter to another relevant authority for investigation. - 5.13 At the conclusion of the investigation, you will be advised that the matter has been dealt with, and the outcome recorded.
-The Investigation log will be completed, and shall be recorded by the Counter Fraud Team.

-5.14 Throughout any investigation, the Discloser will still be expected to continue their duties/role as normal unless deemed inappropriate.

-5.15 The whistleblowing flow chart is set out in Appendix 1.
+The meeting can be conducted over the telephone rather than face to face if this is more convenient. - 5.10 The Counter Fraud Team will review all the information provided, and if appropriate to do so, they will determine whether a wider investigation of the matter is required. - 5.11 Within 10 clear working days of a concern being raised, the SELEP's Responsible OfficerCounter Fraud Team will write to the Discloser to: - Acknowledge that the concern has been received - Indicate how they propose to deal with the matter - Give an estimate of how long it will take to provide a final response - Tell the Discloser whether any initial investigation or enquiry has been made - Tell the Discloser whether further investigation will be made, and if not, why not - Tell the Discloser how frequently the SELEP Counter Fraud Team will keep them up to date on progress of the investigation. - 5.11 The matter may be taken forward by a number of methods, including: - An internal inquiry or other formal investigation - An internal or external audit - Referring the matter to the police - Referring the matter to another relevant authority for investigation. - 1.1.
+At the conclusion of the investigation, you will be advised that the matter has been dealt with, and the outcome recorded.
+The Investigation log will be completed, and shall be recorded by the Counter Fraud Team. - 1.2.
+Throughout any investigation, the Discloser will still be expected to continue their duties/role as normal unless deemed inappropriate. - 1.3.
+The whistleblowing flow chart is set out in Appendix 1.

-5.16 The Cities and Local Growth Unit can be informed by Counter Fraud Team of any concerns raised under this whistleblowing Policy
+1.4.
+The Cities and Local Growth Unit will be informed by Counter Fraud Team of any concerns raised under the this whistleblowing procedure Policy by emailing LEPPolicy@Communities.gsi.gov.uk or by writing to: LEP Policy Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF.

-By email: LEPPolicy@Communities.gsi.gov.uk

-By post: LEP Policy Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF